-In order to be considered for Transfer from another nursing program students must: have successfully completed (a minimum course grade C) a Nursing Fundamentals course within the past 2 years and successfully complete the following: Excelsior College examination; #403: Fundamentals of Nursing with a grade of C or better.
+In order to be considered for transfer from another nursing program, students must: have permissions of the Director of Nursing, have successfully completed (a minimum course grade C) a Nursing Fundamentals course within the past 2 years and successfully complete the following: Excelsior College examination; #403: Fundamentals of Nursing with a grade of C or better.

-Advanced placement and transfer students accepted into NURS 112 must attend Nursing Process Seminar prior to the start of NURS112.
+Advanced placement and transfer students accepted into NURS112 must attend Nursing Process Seminar prior to the start of NURS112.